inet-framework/inet-tutorials/configurator/doc/step11.md

 <p><pre class="snippet" src="../omnetpp.uncommented.ini" from="Step11B" until="####"></pre></p>

 The modified config is used as the XML configuration.
 Since the configuration specifies all routes, `addStaticRoutes` needs to be set to
-<strong>false</strong>, so the configurator doesn't add automatic static routes.
+**false**, so the configurator doesn't add automatic static routes.
 A host in each LAN pings another host in the adjacent LAN in the counter-clockwise direction.

 The routes in all three routers' routing tables are modified.
 Routes that would send packets the wrong way (i.e. not counter-clockwise in the triangle) are redirected to the other interface.
 In essence, all routers send out packets through their interface to the right (expect for packets destined to